johnsellin93/grab/README.md

 grab is a terminal-native context acquisition tool for debugging and AI-assisted development in large repositories.

-It combines `ripgrep`, `sed`, and clipboard/tmux workflows into deterministic repository-context extraction.
+It combines `ripgrep`, `sed`, and clipboard workflows into deterministic repository-context extraction.

 Instead of copy-pasting fragmented snippets, `grab` incrementally accumulates explicit AI-ready debugging context across multiple extraction passes.

+## Supported Languages

+Python, C#, JavaScript, TypeScript, shell scripts, and generic text/code repositories.

 It lets you: